-Easy Peasy Cushion Covers
+Easy Peasy DIY Envelope Cushion Covers

 As an Amazon Associate I earn from qualifying purchases

 Cushion covers can be so easy to make, without press stud fastenings or fiddly zips.
 All the skill you need is the ability to sew in a straight line.
 I do mine on the sewing machine but you could even do them by hand.
-This demonstration will use a latchhook kit I made and then needed to turn into a cushion cover.
-You can see how I got on with the latch hook kit on my earlier post.
-Any fabric or panel you choose can be used to make a cushion cover.

-This page contains affiliate links meaning I earn a commission if you use those links at no cost to you.
+This page contains affiliate links meaning I earn a little commission if you use those links at no cost to you.
 I only recommend brands I use and trust.

 You will need:

-Cushion cover front panel
+Cushion cover front panel (or fabric)

 Material for back of cover (twice the size of the front panel is more than enough)

-matching thread
+Matching thread

-sewing machine (or needle and patience)
+Sewing machine (or needle and patience)

-Cushion Cover Instructions:
+Envelope Cushion Cover Instructions:

 Cut two pieces out of the back cover material that are as tall as your front panel.
 One should be nearly as wide as your front panel and one should be about half as wide as your front panel.